 These changes are saved with your profile, and your settings roam with you wherever you sign in.

-To view your new VSTS account, sign in to
+To view your new VSTS organization, sign in to